lynx-json/specification/specifications/properties/hints/submit.md

 - MAY have an `enctype` property indicating how the form data is to be encoded.
 If not present, the default value is `application/x-www-form-urlencoded`.
 - MAY have a `scope` property whose value specifies the content realm intended for display.
 If present, the value MUST comply with the rules defined for [realm URI](/realm/).
 - MAY have a `rel` property whose value specifies the relationship between the document containing the submit and the destination resource, as described in [RFC 5988](/references/#rfc-5988).
+- MAY have a `send` property whose value must be "change", indicating that the user agent should invoke the submit on behalf of the user when the user changes an input value.
 - MAY contain other properties.

 ## Examples